XuejinLuo/SelfCollision/README.md

 # Minimum Distance Prediction Network

 ![Minimum Distance Prediction Network](assets/DistanceNetwork.png)
-> **Mamba: Linear-Time Sequence Modeling with Selective State Spaces**\
+> **Reactive Self-Collision Avoidance for Dual-Arm Robots Using a Temporal Feature Modeling and Fusion Network**\
 > Xuejin Luo*, Runshi Zhang*, Siqin Yang*, Zhen Sun*, Ruizhi Zhang*, Junchen Wang*\
-> Paper: Reactive Self-Collision Avoidance for Dual-Arm Robots Using a Temporal Feature Modeling and Fusion Network (accepted in IEEE Transactions on Automation Science and Engineering)
+> Paper has been ACCEPTED for publication in the IEEE Transactions on Automation Science and Engineering.

 ## About